TheCodingCanal/LetsModYouSomeMinecraft/README.md

 - Cyclist
 - Player of modded minecraft

-Our mod is based on the zircon gem.
+Our mod is based on the kryptonite gem.
 You can replace that with whatever you'd like and make your own mod.

 ## Setting up IDE (IntelliJ)